-- 89. Part-occupation is generally considered when a ratepayer can clearly evidence that part of the property is empty.
+- the Local Government (Financial Provisions etc.) (Scotland) Act 1962.
+More details on this can be found within the 'Local Reliefs and Reductions' section. - 93.
+Prior to 1 April 2023, EPR provided a level of rates relief, or an exemption, on unoccupied non-domestic properties.
+See LG Finance Circular 04/2022 for more detail. - 94.
+Part-occupation21: if it appears to the council that part of a property is unoccupied but will remain so for a short time only, it may ask the Assessor to apportion the RV between the occupied and unoccupied parts.
+In that case, the Assessor must apportion accordingly and the following applies from 1 April 2023: the RV for the whole property is taken for rating purposes to be the apportioned value of the occupied portion only.
+The Valuation Roll itself is not altered, the apportioned figures being supplied to the council by the Assessor on request. - 95.
+Part-occupation is generally considered when a ratepayer can clearly evidence that part of the property is empty.
 The start date for relief is the later of the date part-occupation commenced or the start of the financial year in which the council's request was made to the Assessor.
 The end date is the earliest of: the end of the part occupation; the end of the financial year in which the council's request was made to the Assessor; a further apportionment being made; or the property become fully unoccupied.
-The council may extend the duration into the following financial year. - 90.
+The council may extend the duration into the following financial year. - 96.
 As with statutory reliefs, councils must consider and comply with the Act.
 A local relief scheme could potentially not be a subsidy if it were regarded as a general measure.
-EPR was previously regarded as a general measure and unlikely to require to be awarded within MFA limits. - 91.
+EPR was previously regarded as a general measure and unlikely to require to be awarded within MFA limits. - 97.
 A local relief for empty property, following a similar approach to mandatory EPR, may potentially be deemed not to be 'specific' and not qualify as a subsidy.
 Councils should however seek their own legal and subsidy advice.